BROOKE SNOW THE PODCAST – Episode 4

 I want to share with you an “ah ha” moment I had today, driving home from Costco:

 Probably 12 years ago, when I was teaching piano in NYC, I would generally collect cash.
 And I saved all that cash in a small wallet, so I could use it as our Christmas money.
-Just weeks before Christmas, I had taken that wallet out of my drawer, put it on top of the stroller, buckled little Ella up, and headed into the city, to start my Christmas shopping.
+Just weeks before Christmas, I had taken that wallet out of my drawer, put it on top of the stroller, buckled little Ella up in the stroller, and headed into the city to start my Christmas shopping.

 Of course, someone stole that wallet.
-What did I expect.
-And all our Christmas money was gone, before the shopping had even begun.
+What did I expect, placing it where I did.
+And all our Christmas money was gone before the shopping had even begun.
 I was sad about the money – yes.
 But I was also really angry at whoever had stolen the wallet.
 I felt violated.
 I was in tears.
 Angry tears.

 Bry and I visited the local shops, hoping that someone had seen something.
 But all came to disappointment.
-Then, once home, to comfort me, Bry reminded me of the very unexpected bonus he’d received just the week before.
+Then, once home, to comfort me, Bry reminded me of the very unexpected bonus he’d received just the week before from work.
 We could use that bonus for Christmas money.

 And, when I’d thought about it even longer, I realized that the amount of money stolen in my wallet, was almost EXACTLY the amount of money given in that bonus.